-- 100% responsible for closing deals -- running sales activation to get closed sales over the finish this month (Just to clarify: That’s sales, not marketing.)
+- 100% responsible for closing deals -- running sales activation to get closed sales over the finish line this month (Just to clarify: That’s sales, not marketing.)

 - Or just doing arts and crafts projects all day -- or what SaaStr’s Jason Lemkin refers to as “Hire the Right Type of VP Marketing — Or You’ll Just End Up With a Bunch of Blue Pens with Your Logo On Them.”

-Revenue marketing is all about achieving a balance between the two extremes -- giving a tech startup’s marketing leader the latitude to grow companywide revenue impact beyond -- impacting not just the awareness, consideration, and decision stages of the buyer’s journey -- but to helping improve sales enablement, customer success, and product marketing.
+Revenue marketing is all about achieving a balance between the two extremes -- giving a tech startup’s marketing leader the latitude to grow companywide revenue impact beyond -- impacting not just the awareness, consideration, and decision stages of the buyer’s journey -- but helping improve sales enablement, customer success, and product marketing.

 How Tech Startup Marketing Leaders Can Become More Revenue-Driven